Hermannshof

 Ideal time to visit

 Mediterranean cooking tends to show leading when seasonal produce is at its peak, late spring through early autumn is the period when kitchens working in this style have the most to work.
 For Hermannshof, visiting between May and September gives the leading chance of the menu reflecting the strengths of the format.
 Weekday evenings will be quieter than weekends, which matters if you prefer a more relaxed pace.
-Lunchtime service, if available, is worth considering for a lighter, lower-cost version of the menu, though hours are not confirmed in the current venue data, so call ahead to verify.
+Lunchtime service, if available, works for a lighter, lower-cost version of the menu, though hours are not confirmed in the current venue data, so call ahead to verify.

 How It Compares in the Region